ayerfph/Data-Analysis-Of-Youth-Enumerators/README.md

+# Progress Summary

-## Phase One: Setup Raw Data Into Data Frame
+## Data setup
-1. Obtained the raw data
-- Convert the data into csv file
+- Acquired raw data

-2. Setup virtual environment (python)
-- Install needed library (matplotlib, numpy, pandas)

-3. Creating dataframe
-- turn raw data into dataframe
+- Loaded and converted raw data into a DataFrame

-4. Dataframe setup
+## Data cleaning
-- Check datatypes
+- Convert columns to appropriate datatypes
+- Replace nulls with 0 where applicable
+- Rename columns for clarity
+- Standardize text case (capitalize or uppercase where needed)

+## Export / serialization
-- Clean the data
+- Validate cleaned data table
-- rename some column
-- all blank must changed into 0
-- All letters must be all caps

-5. Export data
-- Export dataframe into csv file
+- Export cleaned DataFrame to CSV

+## Analysis preparation
+- Create lists/features for analysis
+- Implement lists in code and convert to DataFrames
+- Prepare DataFrames for analysis

+## In progress
+- Ongoing tasks and refinements

-## Phase Two: Analyzed The Data And Create Multiple DataFrames
+## Data visualization

-- Soon
+- Create visualizations for each analysis
+- Export visualizations to PNG and PDF
+- Organize output paths for reproducibility